* This is the Professional Version. *

 No specific treatment exists.
 Gentle (ie, submaximal) active exercise is encouraged for as long as possible to avoid disuse atrophy or complications of inactivity.
 Passive exercises may extend the period of ambulation.
 Orthopedic interventions should be aimed at maintaining function and preventing contractures.
 Ankle-foot orthoses worn during sleep may help prevent flexion contractures.
 Leg braces may temporarily help preserve ambulation or standing.
 Corrective surgery is sometimes needed, particularly for scoliosis.
 Obesity should be avoided; caloric requirements are likely to be less than normal because of decreased physical activity.

 Gene therapy is not yet available.
-Genetic counseling is indicated (see Prenatal Genetic Counseling and Evaluation).
+Genetic counseling is indicated.

 Duchenne dystrophy and Becker dystrophy are X-linked recessive disorders that cause a decrease in dystrophin, a protein in muscle cell membranes.